-How to Make Your Resume Stand Out by Working Abroad
+How to Build Your College Resume by Working Abroad

 Where to Go and What to Do

 |Work abroad in archeology discovering carvings in a cave.

 Many students coming out of college right now—or even recently—have seen high-paying work opportunities diminish.
 With a slow recovery continuting to impact the United States as well as other countries in an increasingly global economy, companies in many fields are looking to lay off employees rather than hire new ones, often as part of the automation process or by squeezing existing employees for "greater productivity."
 For a graduate with little to no work experience this is not always an ideal environment in which to start building a career.

 But there is a silver lining to this dark career cloud; one that young adventurous people fresh out of school—the very people who are having difficulty finding jobs in light of the slow economic recovery—are in a perfect position to take advantage of: the world of travel, and working abroad.
 In fact, you may even find that your resume will gain the kick start it needs by virtue of your travels.

 Who Are You and What Are You Doing With Your Life?